What can I do for a red itchy pimply rash under the flange?

 Rashes (area of reddening, usually itchy) or with red or purple patches or with white substance over affected areas could sign a fungal infection.
-If you have diabetes or lowered immune system, you could be especially at risk for this.
+If you have diabetes or a lowered immune system, you could be especially at risk for this.

 Dark and moist areas are particularly prone to fungal infections, so the most effective prevention is to keep the peristomal skin clean and dry when changing the pouch.